Southern Wesleyan University

-Southern Wesleyan University is a private Christian university in Central, South Carolina.
+Southern Wesleyan University is a private Christian university in Central, South Carolina, United States.
 It was founded in 1906 by what is now the Wesleyan Church.
 The institution is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, bachelor's, master's, and doctoral degrees.

 The university offers approximately 35 major areas of study for undergraduates and also offers graduate and doctoral degrees in the areas of business and education.
 The university serves approximately 1,600 students.
-There are more than 800 undergraduates enrolled at the main campus in Central, South Carolina.
+There are more than 800 undergraduates enrolled at the main campus.
 In addition, undergraduate, graduate, and doctoral programs are offered in a fully online format.

 The school has 18 intercollegiate athletic teams that compete in the National Collegiate Athletic Association (NCAA) Division II as well as the National Christian College Athletic Association (NCCAA).
-Since 2007, the university's athletic teams have won 17 National Christian College Athletic Association (NCCAA) national championship titles including titles in men's baseball, women's basketball, men's soccer, individual men's golf, women's indoor track and field events, women's outdoor track and field events, and men's outdoor track and field events.
+Since 2007, the university's athletic teams have won 17 NCCAA national championship titles.

 History

 In 1904, representatives of Wesleyan Methodist churches in South Carolina and surrounding states met at Central to consider the possibility of establishing a college.
 Classes at the new school began on October 15, 1906, with students from first grade through college.
-Initially known as the Wesleyan Methodist Bible Institute (1906–1908), subsequent names included Wesleyan Methodist College (1909–1959) and Central Wesleyan College (1959–1994).
-The school was renamed Southern Wesleyan University in 1994.
+Initially known as the "Wesleyan Methodist Bible Institute" (1906–1908), subsequent names included "Wesleyan Methodist College" (1909–1959) and "Central Wesleyan College" (1959–1994).
+The school was renamed Southern "Wesleyan University" in 1994.